karlwiberg/purescript-book/text/chapter6.md

   foldMap :: forall a m.
 Monoid m => (a -> m) -> f a -> m
 ```

 It is instructive to specialize to the case where `f` is the array type constructor.
-In this case, we can replace `f a` with `Array a` for any a, and we notice that the types of `foldl` and `foldr` become the types that we saw when we first encountered folds over arrays.
+In this case, we can replace `f a` with `Array a` for any `a`, and we notice that the types of `foldl` and `foldr` become the types that we saw when we first encountered folds over arrays.

 What about `foldMap`?
 Well, that becomes `forall a m.
 Monoid m => (a -> m) -> Array a -> m`.
 This type signature says that we can choose any type `m` for our result type, as long as that type is an instance of the `Monoid` type class.
 If we can provide a function which turns our array elements into values in that monoid, then we can accumulate over our array using the structure of the monoid, and return a single value.